Darxo/Hardened/README.md

 ### New Perks

 - Add new **Hybridization** perk in Tier 3 of **Ranged Group**.
 It allows swapping two weapons with no shared weapon types for free, once per turn.
-And whenever you swap two weapons, gain +5% hitchance for your next attack until you wait or end your turn
+It grants +5 Melee Defense if you have at least 70 Base Ranged Skill and it grants +5 Ranged Defense, if you have at least 70 Base Melee Skill
 - Add new **Elusive** perk in Tier 2 of **Swift Group**.
 It reduces the AP cost for movement on all terrain by 1 to a minimum of 2.
 This does not stack with Pathfinder.
-After moving 2 tiles, become immune to rooted effects, until the start of your next turn.
+After moving 2 tiles, become immune to rooted effects, until the start of your next turn
 - Add new **One with the Shield** perk in Tier 7 of **Shield Group**.
 It requires a shield.
 It grants 25% more Injury Threshold.
 While you have Shieldwall effect you take 40% less Hitpoint damage from head attack.
 While you don't have Shieldwall effect you take 40% less Hitpoint damage from body attacks
 - Add new **Parry** perk in Tier 3 of **Swift Group**.
 It requires a one handed melee weapon.
 It grants Melee Defense equal to your base Ranged Defense against weapon attacks.
 While engage with someone wielding a melee weapon, you have 70% less Ranged Defense.
-Does not work with shields, while stunned, fleeing or disarmed.
+Does not work with shields, while stunned, fleeing or disarmed
 - Add new **Scout** perk in Tier 1 of **Ranged Group**.
 It grants +1 Vision for every 3 adjacent tiles that are either empty or at least 2 levels below your tile.
-It also removes the Action Point cost for changing height levels, just like **Pathfinder**.
+It also removes the Action Point cost for changing height levels, just like **Pathfinder**
+- Add the existing enemy-only perk **Wear them Down** in Tier 3 of **Fast Group**

 ### Reworked Day-Night-Cycle